CamiloGTR/awesome-software-for-students/README.md

 * [Anki](https://apps.ankiweb.net/) - A cross plataform software with spaced repetition system.

 ## File Management
+* [7-Zip](https://www.7-zip.org/) - Compress and decompress heavy files.
+* [Peazip](http://www.peazip.org/) - A free file archiver utility, based on Open Source technologies of 7-Zip, p7zip, FreeArc, PAQ, and PEA projects.
 * [Space Sniffer](http://www.uderzo.it/main_products/space_sniffer/) - Free application that lets you understand how folders and files are structured on your disks.
 By using a Treemap visualization layout, you have immediate perception of where big folders and files are placed on your device.
-* [7-Zip](https://www.7-zip.org/) - Compress and decompress heavy files.
-* [Peazip](http://www.peazip.org/) - A free file archiver utility, based on Open Source technologies of 7-Zip, p7zip, FreeArc, PAQ, and PEA projects
 * [FileZilla](https://filezilla-project.org/) - Cross-platform FTP, SFTP, and FTPS client with a vast list of features, which supports Windows, Mac OS X, Linux, and more.

 ## Presentations
+* [Sway](https://sway.office.com/) - A presentation program and is part of the Microsoft Office family of products.
+* [Prezi](https://prezi.com/) - Web-based app to make presentations.

 ## Organization Tools